gdoshi2/gaurav_econ/content/project/electricity-market-structure-and-technology-adoption-evidence-from-renewable-energy/index.md

 tags:
   - Market Restructuring
   - Technology Adoption
-  - Wind
-  - Solar
+  - Renewable Energy
   - PPA
 image:
   filename: featured
   focal_point: Smart
   preview_only: false
 ---
-This paper examines the effects of electricity market deregulation and long term contracting on technology adoption.
-Using data on all US solar and wind projects from 2001-2020, we estimate models of technology adoption as a function of market structure and other characteristics.
-Results indicate that solar projects in deregulated markets are 15 percent less likely to adopt tracking panels than projects in regulated markets.
-For the wind industry, we find that long term contracting plays a major role in technology adoption.
-We do not find evidence that competition promotes technology adoption, but it may hinder adoption if it reduces the use of long-term contracts.
+We study the effects of market structure on technology adoption in the wind and solar power industries.
+Using data on all US solar and wind projects from 2001-2020, we estimate models of technology adoption as a function of whether the project is located in a restructured electricity market.
+Restructured markets allow for more competition than traditional markets, which are dominated by regulated monopolists.
+We find that solar and wind projects in restructured markets are less likely to adopt frontier technology than projects in traditional markets.
+For the wind industry, we find that long-term contracting plays a major role in promoting technology adoption.
+Overall, we find no evidence that competition promotes technology adoption, and it may hinder adoption if it reduces the use of long-term contracts.